Chamal1120/CHLeosWeb/README.md

 ### About the Site

 Leo Club of Colombo Hogwarts is a youth charity organization established in Sri Lanka and is operated under Lions Clubs International.
-Since their club theme is inspired by the J. K. Rowling's Wizarding world, I tried to give the site a little bit of Wizadry vibe while maintaining the clean aesthetics. **Also, this website made to be fully responsive to all desktop and mobile screen sizes.**
+Since their club theme is inspired by the J. K. Rowling's Wizarding world, I tried to give the site a little bit of Wizadry vibe while maintaining the clean aesthetics.

+**Also, this website made to be fully responsive to all desktop and mobile screen sizes.**

 ### Technologies used

 - HTML5
-- Bootstrap 5.2.1 framework (only for few sections)
+- Bootstrap 5.2.1
 - CSS3
 - Javascript

-Background image is from the Hogwarts Legacy video game.

 ### Third party libraries and services used